tbbui-732/OpenGL-Project/README.md

 ### How to Run
 1. Clone this repository
 2. Navigate to the project directory
+3. Update the makefile to target file you want to build.
+You'll need to change SRCPATH and SRCNAME!
-3. Build the project with make
+5. Build the project with make

 ## Acknowledgement
 Thanks so much to Joey de Vries for creating this amazing piece of resource!